-When it comes to trimming your dog’s nails, you have to remember that this is something that should not be forgotten.
-If your dog’s nails are too long, that can increase the risk of injuries and even affect the foot’s anatomy.
+When trimming your dog’s nails, remember that if your dog’s nails are too long, that can increase the risk of injuries and even affect the foot’s anatomy.

 Puppies present an even higher risk of deformities.

 When is it time to trim?
-If you can hear your dog’s nails when walking, this is your signal.
+If you can hear clicking while walking, it’s time for nail clipping.

 Don’t let nail trimming become stressful